google/oboe/docs/GettingStarted.md

 Check the properties of the created stream.
 If you did not specify a channelCount, sampleRate, or format then you need to query the stream to see what you got.
 The **format** property will dictate the `audioData` type in the `AudioStreamDataCallback::onAudioReady` callback.
 If you did specify any of those three properties then you will get what you requested.

-    oboe::AudioFormat format = stream->getFormat();
+    oboe::AudioFormat format = mStream->getFormat();
     LOGI("AudioStream format is %s", oboe::convertToText(format));

 Now start the stream.

-    managedStream->requestStart();
+    mStream->requestStart();

 At this point you should start receiving callbacks.

 To stop receiving callbacks call

-    managedStream->requestStop();
+    mStream->requestStop();

 ## Closing the stream
 It is important to close your stream when you're not using it to avoid hogging audio resources which other apps could use.
 This is particularly true when using `SharingMode::Exclusive` because you might prevent other apps from obtaining a low latency audio stream.

-Streams can be explicitly closed:
+Streams should be explicitly closed when the app is no longer playing audio.

-    stream->close();
+    mStream->close();

 `close()` is a blocking call which also stops the stream.

-Streams can also be automatically closed when going out of scope:

-	{
-		ManagedStream mStream;
-		AudioStreamBuilder().build(mStream);
-		mStream->requestStart();
-	} // Out of this scope the mStream has been automatically closed

-It is preferable to let the `ManagedStream` object go out of scope (or be explicitly deleted) when the app is no longer playing audio.
 For apps which only play or record audio when they are in the foreground this is usually done when [`Activity.onPause()`](https://developer.android.com/guide/components/activities/activity-lifecycle#onpause) is called.

 ## Reconfiguring streams
-In order to change the configuration of the stream, simply call `openManagedStream` again.
-The existing stream is closed, destroyed and a new stream is built and populates the `managedStream`.
+After closing, in order to change the configuration of the stream, simply call `openStream` again.
+The existing stream is deleted and a new stream is built and populates the `mStream` variable.
 ```
 // Modify the builder with some additional properties at runtime.
 builder.setDeviceId(MY_DEVICE_ID);
 // Re-open the stream with some additional config
-// The old ManagedStream is automatically closed and deleted
+// The old AudioStream is automatically deleted
-builder.openManagedStream(managedStream);
+builder.openStream(mStream);
 ```
-The `ManagedStream` takes care of its own closure and destruction.
-If used in an automatic allocation context (such as a member of a class), the stream does not need to be closed or deleted manually.
-Make sure that the object which is responsible for the `ManagedStream` (its enclosing class) goes out of scope whenever the app is no longer playing or recording audio, such as when `Activity.onPause()` is called.

 ## Example

-The following class is a complete implementation of a `ManagedStream`, which renders a sine wave.
-Creating the class (e.g. through the JNI bridge) creates and opens an Oboe stream which renders audio, and its destruction stops and closes the stream.
+The following class is a complete implementation of an audio player that renders a sine wave.
 ```
 #include <oboe/Oboe.h>
 #include <math.h>